No gender rules for flipcup.

-Each team will play 2-3 matches per night, each match is a best of 7 series -- first to 4 wins.
-3 domestic pitchers will be provided for each match to share between the teams.
-This is enough beer for a 7 game series if the fill rule lines (2oz) are adhered to.
+Each team will play 3 matches per night.
+Each match is a best of 7 game series — first to 4 wins.
+2 pitchers will be provided for each game to share between your team.
+This is enough for a 7 game series if the fill rule lines (2oz) are adhered to.

 Substitutes are allowed during the regular season with no penalty, though they must sign the waiver form.
 No substitutions allowed during playoffs.

 The league is self-reffed.
 In case of any disputes, ties, or flagrant errors, the round should be played over.

 - Using hands to steady the cup after flipping.
 The flip is counted as invalid and must be re-flipped to continue play.

 - Lifting a cup too soon.
 If the previous player’s cup has not settled and the player next in line lifts prior to that, the active player must put their cup back down and re-lift.

 - Flipping too soon.
 After drinking, the base of the cup must make contact with the table in an upright position before being flipped.
 In the event that the cup was flipped before being placed on the table, the cup should be re-flipped.

 - Spilling.
 In case of accidental spillage, simply continue the round.